-- If you are arriving in Hong Kong before midnight and don’t have a lot of luggage, take the Airport Express train from straight to Hong Kong.
-This is the fastest way to get into Hong Kong and is cheaper than taking the taxi.
+- If you are arriving in Hong Kong before midnight and don’t have a lot of luggage, take the Airport Express train straight to Hong Kong.
+This is the fastest way to get into Hong Kong and is cheaper than taking a taxi.

 - Hong Kong public train, called the MTR, is amazing.
 As soon as you land, get yourself an Octopus card at any MTR station.
 This train card will let you travel easily and save you so much time on the MTR.
 It allows you to take the train without buying a single-journey ticket each time.
 Simply load it up with some credits and tap in and out of the station.
 The card balance is refundable at the airport at the end of your trip.